China scrambles to curb rise in imported coronavirus cases

 China has used draconian measures to contain the spread of the virus, including locking down Hubei province.

-Reporting by Cheng Leng and Tony Munroe; Additional reporting by Martin Pollard in Beijing; Editing by Sam Holmes
+Reporting by Cheng Leng, Tony Munroe, Zoey Zhang and Emily Chow; Additional reporting by Martin Pollard in Beijing; Editing by Sam Holmes and Christopher Cushing